 Most of the memoir centred around her time as bassist and sometime vocalist of the band Sleater-Kinney.
 She takes us through her odd childhood and into the world of touring when you’re not quite big or famous enough for it to be easy.
 She also dives into some of the beauty and complication she experienced around realising she was gay and eventually being outed publicly without her consent.

 She’s incredibly well-written, slightly dry in delivery, never boring.
 I found myself interested in learning about music and all that it entails for the first time ever.
 She moves each piece of her own story along in a way that keeps you invested and also knows where to leave things and let you piece them together yourself.
-Not everything is perfectly spelt out for you.
+Not everything is perfectly spelled out for you.

 I highly recommend it – for fans of 90s punk/riot grrl music, fans of women, fans of comedians, and fans of the dysfunctional family memoir or coming-of-age story.
 This one has it all.